From Netlist to Silicon: Place and Route with NextPNR on WSL

 Yosys gave us a netlist of logic gates and flip-flops, but it didn't tell us where those components should physically sit on the FPGA die.
 FPGAs are grids of thousands of identical Logic Cells (LCs) and routing switches.

-Routing: Activating the microscopic silicon switches to connect the wires between those specific cells, ensuring the electrical signals arrive on time (meeting timing constraints).
+Activating the microscopic silicon switches to connect the wires between those specific cells, ensuring signals arrive on time.

 What is a Bitstream?